 Conclusion

 While Google Ads has many advanced features that require expert management and understanding, there’s also a lot you can do with the basic options.
-With so much flexibility, helpful metrics, and cost-effective options, Google Ads is a highly appealing option for any business interested in paid advertising.
+With so much flexibility, helpful metrics, and cost-effective options, Google Ads is a highly appealing option for any small business interested in paid advertising.